List of Carnegie libraries in Idaho

-The following list of Carnegie libraries in Idaho provides detailed information on United States Carnegie libraries in Idaho, where 11 libraries were built from 11 grants (totaling over $138,000) awarded by the Carnegie Corporation of New York from 1903 to 1914.
+The following list of Carnegie libraries in Idaho provides detailed information on United States Carnegie libraries in Idaho, where 10 libraries were built from 10 grants (totaling over $138,000) awarded by the Carnegie Corporation of New York from 1903 to 1914.
+In addition, one academic lbrary was built.
 As of 2010, nine of these buildings were still standing, and three still operated as libraries.